MTstateIntroStats/IntroStatActivitiesHybrid/_book/11-L08-paired-wrapup.md

 We will use the `paired_test()` function in R (in the `catstats` package) to simulate the null distribution of sample mean differences and compute a p-value.

+\newpage

-11. When using the `paired_test()` function, we need to enter the name of the data set, either the order of subtraction (if the data set has both measurements) or the name of the differences (if the data set contains them).
+9. When using the `paired_test()` function, we need to enter the name of the data set, either the order of subtraction (if the data set has both measurements) or the name of the differences (if the data set contains them).
 We will also need to provide R with the observed mean difference, the direction of the alternative hypothesis, and the shift required in order to force the null hypothesis to be true.
 The name of the data set as shown above is `swearing_diff` and the column of differences is called `differences`.
 What values should be entered for each of the following to create 1000 simulated samples?

 \vspace{1mm}
 * shift:

-\vspace{.2in}
+\vspace{.1in}
 * As extreme as:

-\vspace{.2in}
+\vspace{.1in}
 * Direction (`"greater"`, `"less"`, or `"two-sided"`):

-\vspace{.2in}
+\vspace{.1in}
 * Number of repetitions:

-\vspace{.2in}
+\vspace{.1in}

-12. Simulate a null distribution and compute the p-value.
-Using the R script file for this lab, enter your answers for question 11 in place of the `xx`'s to produce the null distribution with 1000 simulations.
+10. Simulate a null distribution and compute the p-value.
+Using the R script file for this lab, enter your answers for question 9 in place of the `xx`'s to produce the null distribution with 1000 simulations.
 Highlight and run lines 23--29.

 ```r